 Rebecca Barnhouse’s companion to The Coming of the Dragon is sure to appeal to younger fans of Tamora Pierce, Esther Friesner, and Shannon Hale.

-REBECCA BARNHOUSE teaches and writes about medieval topics and about children’s literature set in the middle ages.
-Her books include Recasting the Past: The Middle Ages in Young Adult Literature and The Book of the Knight of the Tower: Manners… More about Rebecca Barnhouse
+Rebecca Barnhouse teaches and writes about medieval topics and about children’s literature set in the Middle Ages.
+Her books include Recasting the Past: The Middle Ages in Young Adult Literature and The Book of the Knight of the Tower: Manners for Young Medieval Women.
+Visit… More about Rebecca Barnhouse

 Published by Random House Books for Young Readers Mar 27, 2012| 336 Pages| Middle Grade (10 and up)| ISBN 9780375898488